spine-tools/SpineOpt.jl/docs/src/advanced_concepts/ramping_and_reserves.md

 * `unit_capacity`      : 200

 #### Step 2: Spinning ramp restriction
-A unit which is only restricted in spinning ramping can be created by changing the `ramp_up/down_limit` parameters: (btw, I like this example!)
+A unit which is only restricted in spinning ramping can be created by changing the `ramp_up/down_limit` parameters:

  * `ramp_up_limit`      : **0.2**
  * `ramp_down_limit`    : **0.4**